This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Mid-range – NH Gijón This modern looking glass cube holiday is where I stayed on my last visit.
 It’s a short walk from the historic centre, but seconds from the beach.
 Some rooms have sea and beach views, as does the rooftop bar,

 Luxury – Hotel Hernán Cortés Heritage building in a great location with more upscale rooms.

 How to get to and around Gijón, Spain

 Exploring the city centre is easily done on foot, with the beach and main attractions a short walk from each other.
 The city bus network is decent and reliable.

 Travelling to Gijón by train and public transport

-If you’re coming from elsewhere in Spain, then using the train service is likely the best connection, with buses being a decent alternative.
+If you’re coming from elsewhere in Spain and wondering how to get to Gijon, then using the train service is likely the best option, with buses being a decent alternative.
 From Madrid, the journey by train takes around 5 hours on Renfe’s Intercity service, while from nearby Oviedo, you can reach Gijón by train in just over 30 minutes.